WELLBEINGLWB/VREP-UR5-MATLAB/README.md

 # VREP-UR5-MATLAB
-A simple demo for using VREP &amp; MATLAB to control a UR5 robot
+A simple demo using VREP &amp; MATLAB to control a UR5 robot